Oaklight/cicada/docs/source/index.md

 ## Getting Started

-To set up CICADA, follow the [Installation Guide](./usage.md#installation-steps) in the Usage section.
+To set up CICADA, follow the [Installation Steps (Quick Start)](./usage.md#installation-steps-quick-start) in the Usage section.

 ---